summerginger/DataSweeper_Project/README.md

 ## 2. Topic Selection Criteria

 In today's fast-paced and high-tech world, credit scores can further impact many financial transactions, including personal loans, auto loans, mortgages, and credit cards.
 Credit scoring is a standard method of risk control in the financial industry.
 It uses the personal information and data submitted by credit card applicants to assess their creditworthiness.
-To prenet its losses, the financial institution has a responsibility to control and objectively quantify the magnitude of risk and credit card issuance.
+To minimize its losses, the financial institution has a responsibility to control and objectively quantify the magnitude of risk and credit card issuance.

 The primary objective of this analysis is to implement the data mining techniques on a credit card applicant dataset.
 Data-based conclusions about probability of repayment can be derived and recommendations can be put forward.